 Trucks & Other Special Vehicles

 A lot of heavy goods vehicles still use unsynchronized transmission boxes, and there are several reasons for this.
-Importantly, unsynchronized gear boxes are less prone to general breakdowns, as there are basically fewer moving parts at play because there are no meshing components to keep the transmission shaft rotating when the clutch is disengaged.
+Importantly, unsynchronized gear boxes are less prone to breaking down, as there are fewer moving parts at play because there are no meshing components to keep the transmission shaft rotating when the clutch is disengaged.

 So, if you are driving a heavy goods vehicle, you will probably at least need to learn how to rev match effectively, but more than likely it will prove to be extremely beneficial to learn how to double clutch as well.
 The techniques can not only make for smoother transitions between gears, but also faster ones too when used correctly.